laino/final-pm/doc/README.md

       "socket": "unix://./daemon.sock",

       /*
-       * Array of application configurations.
-       * Refer to default-application-config.js
-       */

-      "applications": [],
-      /*
        * Where npm stores its global configuration.
        * Used to generate config environment variables
        * when running .js configuration files.
        */

       "npm-global-config": "/etc/npmrc",

       /*
        * Where npm stores its per-user configuration.
        * Used to generate config environment variables